archekb/lsx024b/readme.md

 ### Build ###
 ---

-You have two ways for build this project.
+You have two ways for build this project:
 * Install `Go` lang, `Nodejs 12 (14 or 16)`, `yarn` and build manually
 * Use `make` and `Docker`

+*or download binary from realese section*.

-**Atention!** For update web client you should run web client building before server building, if you use `docker` and `make` new client will added automatically.
+**Attention!** For update web client you should run web client building before server building, if you use `docker` and `make` new client will added automatically.

 #### Server ####
 ---